 Learn something new every day More Info... by email

-The Chinese New Year is a public holiday, although rules vary.
-The first seven days are off days in China, but only the first one is a non-working day in Brunei and Indonesia.
-Most businesses in celebrating countries close during the Chinese New Year, and don't reopen until the fifth day.
+The Chinese New Year is a public holiday, although this can vary depending on where it is celebrated.
+The first seven days are taken off in China, but only the first one is a non-working day in Brunei and Indonesia.
+Most businesses in celebrating countries close during the celebrations and don't reopen until the fifth day.
 In China and Korea, everybody turns a year older on the seventh day of the New Year, which is known as "the common man's birthday."

-During the celebrations of the Chinese New Year, it is common for families and friends to visit each other, and a big dinner is normally held on New Year's Eve.
-The color red is worn and used in decorations to symbolize prosperity, and people give each other small ornaments and certain flowers, such as sunflowers and narcissus, to augur a great year.
+During the celebrations, it is common for families and friends to visit each other, and a big dinner is normally held on New Year's Eve.
+The color red is worn and used in decorations to symbolize prosperity, and people give each other small ornaments and certain flowers, such as sunflowers and narcissus, to bring about a great year.
 Children often receive a red envelope containing money, which never amounts to $4 US Dollars, since this is considered an unlucky number.

 this article helped me a lot.